syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ![flutter datagrid shows table summary column along with title](images/summaries/flutter-datagrid-summary-column-with-title.png)

-### Limitations

-Following limitations are applicable if displaying column summary along with title simultaneously in `GridTableSummaryRow`:

-* If `SfDataGrid.frozenColumnsCount` is defined lesser than `GridTableSummaryRow.titleColumnCount`, the title summary will be spanned to `frozenColumnsCount` range, since spanned range and frozen range cannot be vary.
-* Summary columns defined in the `GridSummaryRow.titleColumnCount` range will not be shown.

 ### Set background color for the table summary row

-The `GridTableSummaryRow` color can be customized by using the `GridTableSummaryRow.color` property.
+The background color of the table summary row can be customized by using the `GridTableSummaryRow.color` property.

 {% tabs %}
 {% highlight Dart %}